ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

 ## TLS `Module` (*Deprecated*)

-The TLS `Module` is deprecated. `TLSContext` should be used when using $productName$ version 0.50.0 and above.
+The TLS `Module` is deprecated. `TLSContext` should be used when using Emissary version 0.50.0 and above.

-For users of $productName$, see the [Host CRD](../host-crd) reference for more information.
+For users of Emissary, see the [Host CRD](../host-crd) reference for more information.

 ```yaml
 ---